 Jennifer has a rare, genetic disorder called Phenylketonuria (PKU).
 Read her full story here.

-Newborn screening is one of the most successful public health programs ever enacted, saving tens of thousands of lives over the past 50 years.
+Newborn screening is one of the most successful public health programs ever enacted, saving thousands of lives each year.
 Newborn screening allows physicians to catch a heritable disease early and start treatment almost immediately following birth.
-In this way, many of the worst effects of a disease can be mitigated.
+By doing this, many of the worst effects of a disease can be mitigated.

 For Stephen, a late diagnosis of isovaleric acidemia (IVA) at age 3 ½, altered the course of his life and redefined his milestones.